igorschlum/manuel.fr/docs/use/use.md

   ollama [command]

 Available Commands:
 serve       Start ollama
-  create      Create a model from a Modelfile show        Show information for a model run         Run a model stop        Stop a running model pull        Pull a model from a registry push        Push a model to a registry list        List models ps          List running models cp          Copy a model rm          Remove a model help        Help about any command
+ create      Create a model
+ show        Show information for a model run         Run a model stop        Stop a running model pull        Pull a model from a registry push        Push a model to a registry signin      Sign in to ollama.com signout     Sign out from ollama.com list        List models ps          List running models cp          Copy a model rm          Remove a model launch      Launch an integration with Ollama help        Help about any command

 Flags:
   -h, --help      help for ollama